henriquesimoes/humpback/README.md

 - [data-analysis](./data-analysis): Processed information about the data used by competitors to build their algorithms.
 - [solutions](./solutions): Solutions developed by the analysed candidates;
 - [util](./util): Executables created by us to handle some tasks;
-- [test](./test): Corrected data (and examination intermediate files);
+- [test](./test): Corrected data (and intermediate files);

 ### Branches

-This repository contains several branches, which corresponds to different changes in the source codes.
+This repository contains several branches, which correspond to different changes in the source code.

 In this branch (`main`), the `solutions` folder contains the top-3 solution code provided by the authors.
-Little fixes had to be done in order to run the code, such as changing the resources' paths or fixing imports.
-In order words, this branch contains the code we used to reproduce each solution trained model.
+Small fixes had to be done in order to run the code, such as changing the resources' paths or fixing imports.
+In order words, this branch contains the code we used to reproduce the creation of each solution's trained model.

 The other branches have the following changes:
-- `{1st,2nd,3rd}-solution`: Updates the corresponding solution to use our datasets;
+- `{1st,2nd,3rd}-solution`: Updated solutions using our datasets;
-- `gcn`: Updates the `2nd-solution` branch code to use Global Contrast Normalization (GCN);
+- `gcn`: Updated `2nd-solution` branch code using Global Contrast Normalization (GCN);
-- `lcn`: The same as above but to use Local Contrast Normalization (LCN);
+- `lcn`: Same as above but using Local Contrast Normalization (LCN);
-- `no-cn`: The same as above but not to use Contrast Normalization;
+- `no-cn`: Same as above but using no Contrast Normalization;
-- `swa`: The same as above but to use [Stochastic Weight Averaging (SWA)][10];
+- `swa`: Same as above but using [Stochastic Weight Averaging (SWA)][10];

 ## Acknowledgments